tlarrieu/dotfiles/README.md

 for their respective work!**

 ###About branches
-This project currently holds two branches : master and archlinux.
+This project currently holds three branches : master, archlinux and mac.
 Basically, master is just an outdated version of archlinux.
 Or should I say, a version for linux distros that are not up to date package-version-wise.
 (In the newer version of some apps, syntax changes have happened in configuration files, so I had to adapt some files).
 Since I work almost exclusively on Arch, master might not be perfectly on par with archlinux.

+Mac branch is pretty self-explainatory.
+Basically, this is an archlinux equivalent with less app supported and some minor tweaks.

 Goals